-Until recent time to brown brogues were still considered to be country attire and were often made on a double sole or commando sole with a derby upper, to black brogues became popular as city or more formal shoes in the 1980's and were more often than not made using an Oxford construction on a single Goodyear welted sole.
+Until recent time, brown brogues were still considered to be country attire and were often made on a double sole or commando sole with a Derby upper.
+Black brogues became popular as city or more formal shoes in the 1980's and were more often than not made using an Oxford construction on a single Goodyear welted sole.

 Oliver Sweeney was instrumental in the popularisation of these styles during his time as creative director of McAfee shoes in the 1980's.
-Also, during this era, the welted suede brogue became very popular as a casual style.
-In addition, to the brogue shoe, the mens brogue boot and the tan brogue shoe became very on trend from the late 1990's onward.
+During this era, the welted suede brogue became very popular as a casual style followed by the tan leather version and the mens brogue boot from the late 1990s onward.

-As can be seen above the mens brogue has become a wardrobe staple and will remain so for many years to come.
-The tan heavier brogues look amazing with chinos and especially denim, a more formal oxford like aldeburgh is perhaps the most versatile of shoes, equally at home in a smart casual setting as with a more formal trouser or suit.
-Here are a small selection of our most popular brogues to get you salivating.
-Feel free to explore the full collection, ask us for advice or even seek out one of our stores and try them on for yourself.
+You should expect to keep your brogues for many years to come, so fit and construction is key.
+The heavier looking Derby is better for a wider foot and complements casual chinos and jeans, whereas a more formal Oxford like Aldeburgh is perhaps the most versatile of shoes, equally at home in a smart casual setting as with more formal attire.
+Here is a small selection of our most popular brogues to start your search.
+Feel free to explore the full collection or contact us for advice.